Aliases for COL4A3 Gene

 GeneCards Summary for COL4A3 Gene

-COL4A3 (Collagen, Type IV, Alpha 3 (Goodpasture Antigen)) is a Protein Coding gene.
-Diseases associated with COL4A3 include cerebral arteritis and alport syndrome, autosomal dominant.
-Among its related pathways are PI3K-Akt signaling pathway and Signaling by FGFR.
+COL4A3 (Collagen Type IV Alpha 3) is a Protein Coding gene.
+Diseases associated with COL4A3 include alport syndrome, autosomal dominant and alport syndrome, autosomal recessive.
+Among its related pathways are Degradation of the extracellular matrix and Signaling by GPCR.
 GO annotations related to this gene include structural molecule activity and extracellular matrix structural constituent.
 An important paralog of this gene is COL3A1.

 UniProtKB/Swiss-Prot for COL4A3 Gene